How to avoid discrimination in job specs and adverts

 Our four-part mini-series of articles will give you all of the tips of the trade from a qualified and knowledgeable team of experienced recruitment specialists that will enable you to avoid discrimination during the recruitment process.

-This week we’ll be focusing our attention on how to create legally compliant job specs and adverts.
+This week we’ll be focusing our attention on how to avoid discrimination when creating job specs and adverts.

 Job specs – what you should and shouldn’t include